gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I went to tell everyone else what's been going on!"
 Aft looked from his father to his wife to Indy.
-"Got as far as the Three Sisters, but there was a pack of lightnings further up the pass storm so I turned around.
+"Got as far as the Three Sisters, but there was lightning further up the pass storm so I turned around.
 What's happened to the *tralpa*?"

 "He's gone to Duck Droppings to tell the king's men about Sergeant Dorbu and his men,"